salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 # Snapshot modeling step 1: gather information {#snapshots1}

+We begin snapshot modeling with the first step of integrative modeling, gathering information.
+Snapshot modeling utilizes structural information about the complex.
+In this case, we utilize heterogeneity models, the X-ray crystal structure of the fully assembled Bmi1/Ring1b-UbcH5c complex from the protein data bank (PDB), synthetically generated electron tomography (ET) density maps during the assembly process, and physical theories.

 \image html Input_snapshot.png width=600px

+The heterogeneity models inform protein copy numbers for the snapshot models.
+The PDB structure of the complex informs the structure of the individual proteins.
+The time-dependent ET data informs the size and shape of the assembling complex.
+Physical theories inform connectivity and excluded volume.

 # Snapshot modeling step 2: representation, scoring, and search process {#snapshots2}

-Navigate to the `Snapshots/Snapshots_Modeling/` folder.
+Next, we represent, score and search for snapshot models.
+To do so, navigate to the `Snapshots/Snapshots_Modeling/` folder.
 Here, you will find two python scripts.
 The first, `static_snapshot.py`, uses IMP to represent, score, and search for models of a single static snapshot.
 The second, `start_sim.py`, automates the creation of a snapshot model for each heterogeneity model.

 ## Modeling one snapshot